hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion link-user-space *\<user\>* *\<space\>*
 > :   Add the specified user to the named space, in various roles.
-This
->     is an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >